udacity/cd13282-blockchain-with-solidity-project/README.md

 cd cd13282-blockchain-with-solidity-project
 ```

 Once you have the starter code, head over to the `starter` directory.
-You will notice two folders: `hardhat-js` and `hardhat-ts`.
+You will notice one folder: `hardhat-js` .
 We have mostly been using hardhat with JavaScript.

 ### Dependencies